Why Hollywood isn’t worried about TikTok being banned by Trump

 The D’Amelios are the latest big names to migrate away from the platform that had made them very famous—and very rich—practically overnight as Hollywood talent agents race to sign up TikTok talent and guide their careers.
 Make no mistake: The D’Amelios and other influencers’ exodus from TikTok is clearly related to the geopolitical controversy that surrounds the Chinese app.
 As one digital insider put it, “I don’t think a single meaningful creator would be on Triller if it weren’t for the uncertainty around TikTok.”

-(If you’ve been watching dance videos on a loop for the last six weeks or so, last month, the President threatened to ban TikTok in the United States by September 20 if the company’s Chinese owner, Bytedance, did not divest its U.S. operations by then, citing reasons of national security threat.
+(If you’ve been watching dance videos on a loop for the last six weeks or so, last month President Trump threatened to ban TikTok in the United States by September 20 if the company’s Chinese owner, Bytedance, did not divest its U.S. operations by then, citing reasons of national security threat.
 The concern is that ByteDance could be giving TikTok user data to the Chinese government, and because there’s no visibility into how TikTok’s recommendation algorithm works, it could be used to promote Chinese and/or anti-American propaganda.
 On September 13 and 14, Microsoft, which had been seen as the leading candidate to acquire TikTok, said its bid had been rejected, and then Oracle, the enterprise software giant founded by Larry Ellison (who happens to be a major Trump supporter), announced that it would be the “trusted technology partner” for TikTok in the United States.
 As of the evening of September 17, President Trump was still pushing for Bytedance to surrender its majority ownership stake and the matter remained unresolved.)

 Even before this brouhaha, though, TikTok’s stars have been investing in rival platforms like YouTube, a sign of the new reality of how Hollywood is growing digital stars.
 No longer are young internet stars being pushed to build their audience on a single platform and then parlay a massive YouTube, Vine, or Instagram fame into a starring role in a Hollywood movie or Netflix comedy series.
 Now the idea is to become as big as possible on as many social media platforms as possible and use that extended bandwidth to build a multimedia empire where there are opportunities to own content and intellectual property.
 YouTube is a key component in that strategy, given that it has one of the most established and robust monetization models for influencers and thus has the potential to be incredibly lucrative in the long term.
 But so are younger platforms such as Triller and Reels, Instagram’s new TikTok copycat.
 For all of TikTok’s massive popularity and skyrocketing growth, its monetization model for influencers is still at a relatively nascent stage, meaning that most stars on the platform make the most money from brand deals.

 From the standpoint of the stars’ agents and managers, spreading followers across multiple platforms is a hedge against pesky, ever-changing algorithms that can dry up revenue streams overnight or the fickle nature of the platforms themselves and how they’re now political footballs.
 “For any talent, I think it’s important early on to establish, what is the IP created that they can own?” says Alex Devlin, a digital agent at WME.
 “When I first started working in digital, someone said, ‘You have to look at talent as though, What if Instagram went away tomorrow?
 What are they creating?
-Where are they moving their audience to?”
+Where are they moving their audience to?'”

 The evolution of the multifaceted social star